yuki-kimoto/gitprep/README.md

 If **description** file exists in git repository, it is copied.

-### I can't add collabortor more than one
+### I can't add more than one collaborator

-This is GitPrep bug before version 1.5.1.
+This is a GitPrep bug before version 1.5.1.
 Please use after version 1.5.2.

 If you continue to use GitPrep before version 1.5.1, collaboration table is broken.
-Please fix it by the following way.
+Please fix it the following way.

     # Run SQLite client
     sqlite3 data/gitprep.db